Pornographic film: Early years: before 1920

 Production of erotic films commenced almost immediately after the invention of the motion picture.
 Two of the earliest pioneers were Frenchmen Eugène Pirou and Albert Kirchner.
-Kirchner, under the name "Léar", directed the earliest surviving erotic film for Pirou.
-The 7-minute 1896 film Le Coucher de la Mariée had Louise Willy performing a bathroom striptease.
+Kirchner, under the name "Léar", directed the earliest surviving risqué film for Pirou.
+The 3-minute 1896 film Le Coucher de la Mariée had Louise Willy performing a bedroom striptease.
 Other French filmmakers also considered that profits could be made from this type of risqué films, showing women disrobing.

-Also in 1896.
-Fatima's Coochie-Coochie dance was released as a short nickelodeon kinetoscope/film featuring a gyrating belly dancer named Fatima.
-Her gyrating and moving pelvis was censored, one of the earliest films to be censored.
-At the time, there were numerous risque films that featured exotic dancers.
-In the same year, The May Irwin Kiss contained the first kiss on film.
+In the year 1896, The May Irwin Kiss contained the first kiss on film.
 It was a 47-second film loop, with a close-up of a nuzzling couple followed by a short peck on the lips ("the mysteries of the kiss revealed").
 The kissing scene was denounced as shocking and obscene to early moviegoers and caused the Roman Catholic Church to call for censorship and moral reform, because kissing in public at the time could lead to prosecution.
 Perhaps in defiance and "to spice up a film", this was followed by many kiss imitators, including The Kiss in the Tunnel (1899) and The Kiss (1900).
 A tableau vivant style was used in short film Birth of The Pearl (1901) featuring an unnamed long-haired young model wearing a flesh-colored body stocking in a direct frontal pose that provides a provocative view of the female body.
 The pose is in the style of Botticelli's The Birth of Venus.